Faculty & Staff

 2nd Grade Teacher

-Miss.
-Rolla grew up in Scranton, PA and graduated from Christendom College with a B.A. in Philosophy.
+Miss Rolla grew up in Scranton, PA and graduated from Christendom College with a B.A. in Philosophy.
 She trained to become a Catechist of the Good Shepherd for Level I and II Atriums, where she worked at Saint Rita for many years before transitioning to the Second Grade classroom.
-She loves literature, history, science, music, art and loves the outdoors.
+She loves literature, history, science, music, art and spending time outdoors.

 3rd Grade Teacher